Colleges by Location

 Student Population Diversity

-This school had 102 Asian students and 155 Afro-American students in 2024.
-243 undergrads at this school declared as Hispanic/Latino and 125 identified with more than one race.
-There were also 55 students whose ethnicity is unknown.
+This school had 95 Asian students and 162 Afro-American students in 2025.
+272 undergrads at this school identified as Hispanic/Latino and 136 as multirace.
+There were also 60 students whose ethnicity is unknown.

 Cost

-Financial planning for school is one of the most important things to consider before you apply.
-Here are some details you should know about the expenses at Lafayette College that the majority of students face.
+The financial aspect is one of the most important things to consider before applying to any college or university.
+Here are some details you should know about the cost of attendance for Lafayette College.

 Tuition and Fees

-Here are some facts that can be useful if you were curious about Lafayette College estimated tuition costs.
+Here are some facts that can be useful if you were curious about Lafayette College estimated tuition price.

-Tuition fees per academic year for full-time domestic students were $64,248 in 2024.
+Tuition fees per academic year for full-time domestic students were $64,248 in 2025.
 Lafayette College is a private institution, so tuition is the same for all the accepted students.
-Full-time students in 2024 were required to pay additional fees in the amount of $400.
+Fees per academic year required of full-time students amounted to $360 in 2025.

 Books and Supplies